boscoh/supplescroll/readme.md

 ## Theme it Yourself

-If you are familiar with the holy triumvirate of HTML/CSS/javascript, you might want to theme your own templates.
-Just follow any of the css styles and tweak.
-At the moment, you'll have to hand-edit your HTML to link in your css.
+If you are familiar with CSS then you can change substitute your own CSS file.
+Just open one of the existing ones, and restyle it the way you want.

 <div id="fig-references">